Signed in as:

 filler@godaddy.com

-Cinnabon has officially changed careers from our service dog program and is available to a pet/ESA only home.
-She is the cuddliest dog and is going to make an amazing addition to someone's family!
+Cinnabon has changed careers from our service dog program and is available to a pet/ESA only home.
+She is the absolute cuddliest dog and is going to make an amazing addition to someone's family!

-Cinnabon is sweet, spunky, cuddly, intelligent, and food- and praise- motivated.
-She bonds very tightly with her people.
+Cinnabon is an incredibly sweet, spunky, cuddly, and intelligent dog who is food- and praise- motivated.
+She loves to train and picks up on training quickly.
+She bonds very tightly with her people and absolutely lives for praise and cuddles from her person.
+We have yet to meet a dog that loved snuggling more than this sweet girl.
 She will cuddle with her person all day long if you let her and she can’t get close enough to you.
 She loves belly rubs and will melt if she gets them.
-When she’s not cuddling, Cinna is always on the move!
+When she’s not cuddling, Cinna loves being on the move!
 She is spunky and playful, and loves playing fetch with her ball.
-She is looking for a yard she can run in and a family who will keep her active.
-We could see her doing well in sport work as well.
-She's learning to be calm in the home when asked.
+She is looking for a family who will cuddle her daily and keep her active.
+She is calm in the home when her needs are met.

-Cinna's Training: Obedience (sit, down, implied stays, recall, place, loose leash walking, heel, leave it, door boundaries, kennel, house manners), Deep pressure therapy (lap, over, hugs)
+Cinna's Training: Obedience (sit, down, implied stays, recall, place, loose leash walking, heel, leave it, door boundaries, kennel, house manners), Deep pressure therapy (lap, hugs)

 History: Cinna was acquired due to a family illness.
 Her parentage is unknown to us.

 Health Testing: We have done an Embark DNA test on her with the following results: One copy of Von Willebrand Disease Type I (Type I vWD), a blood clotting disorder.
 With only one copy, she may not be affected or it may be very mild.
-The vet was unconcerned.
+The vet was unconcerned, and her spay surgery went well with no excessive bleeding.
+As long as your vet knows she has one copy, they will be proactive for procedures and you will likely never see this being an issue.
+Other DNA issues tested are CLEAR.

 Her littermate brother has also had OFA testings for eyes (clear), basic cardiac (clear), and hip preliminaries (inconclusive - will redo at 24 mos of age).
 Her results are likely to be similar to his.